 As permitted by Article 9 of the Delegated Act, the valuation of assets and liabilities are based, where appropriate, on the valuation method used in the preparation of the annual financial statements.
-The financial statements have been prepared in accordance with international financial reporting standards (IFRS) and audited by external auditors.
+The financial statements have been prepared in accordance with UK adopted International Accounting Standards (IAS) and audited by external auditors.

-Material assets and liabilities are defined as assets and liabilities that are valued in excess of £76k (equivalent to 1% of IFRS net assets).
+Material assets and liabilities are defined as assets and liabilities that are valued in excess of £81k (equivalent to 1% of IFRS net assets).

-International Accounting Standard (IAS) 39, Financial Instruments: Measurement and Recognition, requires the classification of certain financial assets and liabilities into separate categories for which the accounting requirement is different.
+IFRS 9, Financial Instruments, requires the classification of certain financial assets and liabilities into separate categories for which the accounting treatment is different.
+This replaced IAS 39, Financial Instruments: Measurement and Recognition, and was adopted on the 1st January 2023.

-The classification depends on the nature and purpose of the financial assets and liabilities, and is determined at the time of initial recognition.
+The classification depends on the nature and purpose of the financial assets and liabilities and is determined at the time of initial recognition.
 Financial instruments are initially measured at fair value.
 Their subsequent measurement depends on their classification.